Quramy/ts-graphql-plugin/docs/CUSTOMIZE_TYPE_GEN.md

 ### GraphQL AST hooks

-Addon can implement method to be called back for top-level GraphQL AST node, `FragmentDefinition` and `OperationDefinition`.
+Addon can implement methods to be called back for top-level GraphQL AST node, `FragmentDefinition` and `OperationDefinition`.
-You can access type declaration statements the core generator created from the fragments or operations in these callback methods.
-They're useful to create some complex type from query result types or fragment object types.
+You can access the type declaration statements the core generator created from the fragments or operations in these callback methods.
+They're useful to create some complex types from query result types or fragment object types.

 ```ts
 const addonFactory: TypeGenAddonFactory = ctx => {